salomonelli/best-resume-ever/DEVELOPER.md

 5. Export resumes as PDF with `npm run export`.
 Verify export of new template.

+    Alternatively, export a single resume with `npm run export --template=TEMPLATE_NAME`.

-4. Generate previews by converting PDF-files to PNG-files with `npm run preview`.
+6. Generate previews by converting PDF-files to PNG-files with `npm run preview`.

-5. Add preview to `/src/pages/home.vue`:
+7. Add preview to `/src/pages/home.vue`:
 ```javascript
 <div class="preview">
   <router-link v-bind:to="'/resume/TEMPLATE-NAME'">